Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

-3. Arianne does not fit all aspects because her motives are misguided.
+3. Arianne Martell does not fit all aspects because her motives are misguided.
 She cannot be the new Nymeria because, as with Arya, it is too literal.
 Arianne does not have the right method of thinking to be a new Nymeria.
 Arianne is thinking this is something owed to her because of birthright.
 This is the exact notion called “blood lust” that is used in Fevre Dream, and that is a clear sign in Martinworld that some character will not succeed and most likely will be killed off.

-- Historical Nymeria had a lot of sickness to deal with within her people.
+Historical Nymeria had a lot of sickness to deal with within her people.
 Arianne does not as of yet.
 She may deal with greyscale later because of Jon Connington and her rendezvous with Aegon the VI, but Arianne still does not fit most of Nymeria’s main points.

 - A Feast for Crows – The Queenmaker

 Arianne left them to their banter.
 Drey and Spotted Sylva were her dearest friends, aside from her cousin Tyene, and Garin had been teasing her since both of them were drinking from his mother’s teats, but just now she was in no mood for japery.
 The sun was gone, and the sky was full of stars.
 So many.
 She leaned her back against a fluted pillar and wondered if her brother was looking at the same stars tonight, wherever he might be.
 Do you see the white one, Quentyn?
 That is Nymeria’s star, burning bright, and that milky band behind her, those are ten thousand ships.
 She burned as bright as any man, and so shall I. You will not rob me of my birthright!